zdravkov/kendo-docs/getting-started/mobile/icons.md

 ## Additional icons in Kendo UI Mobile font

-The icon font shipped with Kendo UI Mobile contains much more icons than the 33 defined ones.
+The icon font shipped with Kendo UI Mobile contains much more icons than the 33 defined ones (about 10 times more).
 The reason for this is that we wanted to keep our CSS small.
-In order to use them, you can choose an icon from the list below and add a definition for it in your CSS using its Unicode character code:
+In order to use them, you can choose an icon from the list below and add a definition for it in your CSS using its Unicode character code (be sure to have a km- prefix):

     <style>
         .km-arrow-e:after,